jesster413/agusmakmun.github.io/_posts/2018-06-07-Intro-to-Keras.md

 ## Knowing Your Audience

 The next step to modeling a neural network is to compile the model.
 I chose the 'adam' optimizer.
-(NEED TO EXPLAIN MORE HERE)

 For this particular muticlassification problem, I set the loss metric to 'categorical_crossentropy.'